Worship

 We honor the Word of God.

-We have placed a specially commissioned, leather bound set of the books of the Jewish and Christian scriptures, our Altar Bible, prominently on either side of the central tabernacle.
+We have placed a specially commissioned, leather bound set of the books of the Hebrew and Christian scriptures, our Altar Bible, prominently on either side of the central tabernacle.
 Our lectors read directly from this Bible, and our liturgy planners work with the homilist to elicit scriptural themes to weave into our Sunday Masses.

 We honor the Sacramental nature of our tradition.